deevdz/final-project/README.md

 <h5>Cart Page</h5>
 <ul>
 <li>Confirmed that a user can only view the cart if they are a registered logged in user.</li>
-<li>Checked that product quantaties can be increased and decreased.
+<li>Checked that product quantities can be increased and decreased.
 Also confirmed that workshop products can only be increased where the places are available.
-Confirmed that products can to removed from the cart.</li>
+Confirmed that products can be removed from the cart.</li>
 <li>Verified that the correct products displayed in the cart when the add to cart button is clicked.
 Confirmed that the totals for products were correct</li>
 <li>Confirmed that the correct messages are displaying regarding adding, removing from the cart, or if the cart is empty</i>
 <li>Checked that the buttons to proceed to checkout and return to shop go to the correct pages</li>